lgbouma/lgbouma.com/content/research.md

 [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and characterize planets around stars in clusters younger than 1 billion years.
-The stellar ensembles that these planets reside in enable precise planetary age measurements, which can help us map out how planets evolve.
+The stellar ensembles that these planets reside in enable precise age measurements, which can help us map out how planets evolve.
 Related articles include:

 **Kepler and the Behemoth: Three Mini-Neptunes in a 40 Million Year Old Association** [[Pre-print](https://ui.adsabs.harvard.edu/abs/2022arXiv220501112B/abstract)],
-_with R. Kerr, J. Curtis, H. Isaacson, and friends,_ in AJ (2022, accepted)
+_with R. Kerr, J. Curtis, H. Isaacson, and friends,_ in AJ (2022)

 **A 38 Million Year Old Neptune-Sized Planet in the Kepler Field** [[Paper](https://ui.adsabs.harvard.edu/abs/2021arXiv211214776B/abstract)]